costela/wesher/README.md

 There is currently no clean solution for this problem, but one could work around it by designating edge nodes which periodically restart `wesher` with the `--join` option pointing to the other side.
 Future versions might include the notion of a "static" node to more cleanly avoid this.

+### Broken connections on join/leave

+Currently `wesher` uses wireguard's management commands (`wg` and `wg-quick`) to talk to wireguard.
+The current implementation is very naive and recreates the wireguard interface for every configuration change (e.g. nodes' joining and leavning).
+Since wireguard's underlying traffic is essentially stateless, this does not directly impact TCP connections on the overlay network.
+The connection should treat it as normal packet drops.
+However, if your application is sensitive to ICMP errors (e.g. "no route to host"), or if you are using UDP, you might experience connection resets and message loss, respectively.
+This behavior will be improved in future versions.